Vidro-Software-SL/maphandler/README.md

 ### 0. Pre-requisites

-You should have one iframe already created on the DOM with the attributes `name="map-frame"`.
+You should have one iframe already created on the DOM with the attributes `name="map-frame" id="map-frame"`.

 ### 1. Include the library: